-The adoption of the above standards, amendments to standards or interpretations is not expected to have a material effect on the financial statements of the Fund.
+The Fund is currently still assessing the effect of the above standards and amendments.
+No other new standards or amendments to standards are expected to have a material effect on the financial statements of the Fund.

 B INCOME RECOGNITION

 Profit income